-A Las Vegas Lawyer can help an injured person to take another person to civil court in order to seek compensation for financial losses resulting from an accident.
+A Houston Car Accident Lawyer can help an injured person to take another person to civil court in order to seek compensation for financial losses resulting from an accident.
 The law says that the personal injury system “makes whole” a person after they have suffered harm in an accident caused by someone else’s careless conduct.
 While the money may not take away the fact that the accident happened, it does rectify the financial aspect of the accident.

 The Basics of Personal Injury